History of the United States Navy: Spanish–American War (1898)

 The United States was interested in purchasing colonies from Spain, specifically Cuba, but Spain refused.
-Newspapers wrote stories, many which were fabricated, about atrocities committed in Spanish colonies which raised tensions between the two countries.
+Newspapers wrote stories, many of which were fabricated, about atrocities committed in Spanish colonies which raised tensions between the two countries.
 A riot gave the United States an excuse to send Maine to Cuba, and the subsequent explosion of the ship in Havana Harbor increased popular support for war with Spain.
 The cause of the explosion was investigated by a board of inquiry, which in March 1898 came to the conclusion the explosion was caused by a sea mine, and there was pressure from the public to blame Spain for sinking the ship.
 However, later investigations pointed to an internal explosion in one of the magazines caused by heat from a fire in the adjacent coal bunker.

 Assistant Navy secretary Theodore Roosevelt quietly positioned the Navy for attack before the Spanish–American War was declared in April 1898.
 The Asiatic Squadron, under the command of George Dewey, immediately left Hong Kong for the Philippines, attacking and decisively defeating the Spanish fleet in the Battle of Manila Bay.
 A few weeks later, the North Atlantic Squadron destroyed the majority of heavy Spanish naval units in the Caribbean in the Battle of Santiago de Cuba.

 The Navy's experience in this war was encouraging in that it had won but also cautionary in that the enemy had one of the weakest of the world's modern fleets.
 Also, the Manila Bay attack was extremely risky in which the American ships could have incurred severe damage or run out of supplies, as they were 7,000 miles from the nearest American harbor.
-That would have a profound effect on Navy strategy and American foreign policy for next several decades.
+That would have a profound effect on Navy strategy and American foreign policy for the next several decades.